-Most of the outstanding funding before currency hedging is in Euro, US dollars and Danish kroner as of 30 June 2019.
+Most of the outstanding funding before currency hedging is in Euro, US dollars and Danish kroner as of year-end 2019.

-As of 30 June 2019 funding due to credit institutions and debt securities issued stood at DKK 217 billion, an increase by DKK 8.2 billion compared to year-end 2018 corresponding to the increase in lending and leasing.
-In the first half of 2019, funding consisted of benchmark issuances in total of DKK 15 billion, two in Danish kroner and one in US dollars.
+As of year-end 2019 funding due to credit institutions and debt securities issued stood at DKK219 billion, an increase by DKK10.7 billion compared to year-end 2018 due to the increase in lending and leasing.
+In June 2020, KommuneKredit issued a new 5-year USD1 billion benchmark, which was oversubscribed and offered as a switch and tender offer to existing investors in two outstanding USD benchmarks.

-Similar to its peers, KommuneKredit has issued three green bonds (€500 million in May 2017, €750 million issuance in June 2018, and €500 million in November 2019) to fund sustainable lending across Denmark.
-The green bonds are aimed at investors with a green investment mandate such as portfolio managers, insurance companies and banks.
+Similar to its peers, KommuneKredit has issued three green bonds (€500 million in May 2017, €750 million issuance in June 2018, and €500 million in November 2019) to fund sustainable lending across Denmark, and by the year-end 2019 the value of disbursed loans amounted to DKK13.0 billion.

 The association maintains a substantial liquidity portfolio, consisting of highly rated securities with various maturities (most securities have maturities below three years and an important share below one year), with the bulk of investments in supra-nationals, agencies and covered bonds.
-As of end-June 2019 the size of the liquid portfolio amounted to 17.8% of tangible banking assets.
+As of year-end 2019 the size of the liquidity portfolio amounted to 19.0% of tangible banking assets.
 KommuneKredit's liquidity portfolio is comparable with the portfolios of its peers in terms of size and credit quality.
 Unlike some peers, KommuneKredit does not have direct access to central bank liquidity, however.